In Part I, I began sharing my story and elaborating on why becoming debt free became so important to me. Below find my concluding thoughts.

 So consequent to all the above, I’m a late bloomer to figuring out what I’m good at and what career I should have been pursuing.
 For, my initial college wandering turned into career wandering.

-So, turns out through my wandering, I discovered (in my mid-late 30s) that I am an entrepreneur.
+So, turns out through my wandering, I discovered (in my late 30s) that I am an entrepreneur.
 It is the canopy under which my multiple interest and skillsets can coexist.

-Now, the philosopher in me wants to say–“So, you were not wandering after all.” 🙂 I told you it was spiritual, for when the student is ready, the Teacher appears.
+Now, the philosopher in me wants to say–“So, you were not wandering after all.” 🙂 I told you this journey is spiritual for me.
+For when the student is ready, the Teacher appears.
 Lest I digress.

 Summary of Latest Debt Report

 The moral of the story is money is a tool.
-It has taken me half my life to realize how ignorantly and impatiently I used this tool in creating the debt hole I am currently experiencing.
+It has taken me half my life to realize how ignorantly and impatiently I used this tool in creating the debt enslavement I’m currently experiencing.

 But patience and persistence are my superpowers.
 And I’m happy to report that some bricks from my debt wall have begun to fall after years of chipping away at it–off and on.

-I’m finally seeing some fruit from all the prayers and sacrifices over the years–e.g. turning down another cool girl’s trip to NYC or an exotic location.
+I’m finally seeing some fruit from all the prayers and sacrifices over the years–e.g. turning down another cool girl’s trip to NYC or other exotic location as a protection from overspending or spending money I don’t actually have.

-This month, due to a RIDICULOUS financial blessing I received from someone whose heart God clearly touched to act on my behalf, I was able to blitz and pay off $9145.05 of $12,540.00 of medical and credit card debt.
+This month, thanks to a RIDICULOUS financial blessing I received from a former client, whose heart God clearly touched to act on my behalf, I was able to blitz a pay off of $9145.05 out of $12,540.00 of medical and credit card debt.

-Medical and credit card debt represents approximately a bit over 10% of my total debt.
+Medical and credit card debt represents approximately (give or take) 10% of my total debt.
 The remaining 90% or so is my student loan balance.
 After the remaining peripheral debt is paid off, all my debt repayment efforts will go toward eliminating the student loan.

 This is an example of the power of exponential and how fast the right opportunity or relationship can change your entire life–for good.
 For, this was an undeniable exponential blessing from God.